mbuotidem/mbuotidem.github.io/content/blog/github-codespaces-aws-vpn-spiffe-spire-iamra/index.md

 That’s it!
 You've now used your SPIRE issued SVID twice, first to [grab](http://misaac.me/blog/grant-aws-access-to-codespaces-via-spiffe-spire-iam-roles-anywhere/#use-a-spiffe-svid-to-obtain-aws-credentials-via-iam-roles-anywhere) AWS credentials, via AWS IAM Anywhere, and now, to connect to AWS Client VPN.

-In our next post, we'll move beyond the local developer machine context and explore using SPIFFE/SPIRE to grant Kubernetes clusters not running on AWS access to AWS API's vi IAM Roles Anywhere.
+In our next post, we'll move beyond the local developer machine context and explore using SPIFFE/SPIRE to grant Kubernetes clusters not running on AWS access to AWS API's via IAM Roles Anywhere.